bevane/repocheck/README.md

 Contributions are welcome.
 Please fork the repo and open pull requests to contribute.
 Ensure that your code passes the tests and include tests for any changes where applicable.

 # License
-Repo Check is released under the MIT License
+Repocheck is released under the MIT License